-The Youth Cabinet is a group of 48 young people, aged 11-19, who are elected every two years to represent the views and concerns of young people in West Sussex.
+The Youth Cabinet was formed in 2001 and is a group of 45 young people, aged 11-18, who are elected every two years to represent the views and concerns of young people in West Sussex.

 The Cabinet attends local and national meetings and events, informing them about important social and political issues.
 Some of the ways they do this are by producing films, blogs and other media.

 Successful projects they have been involved in for the last year are:

 - radicalisation and extremism – information and videos to help keep young people safe from harmful behaviour